Helping millions of people navigate the world of technology.

 A pop-up will appear once you hit the call button.

-It lists Voice calls, Data, SMS, Packet, PAD, and more.
-If these options say “Not forwarded” you’re safe.
-However, if it says otherwise, your phone is being tapped.
+It lists Voice calls, Data, SMS, Packets, PAD, and more.
+If these options say “Not forwarded,” you’re safe.
+However, if they say otherwise, your phone is being tapped.

 If adware (a type of malware) is installed on your phone, you might come across ad pop-ups at weird places in the UI.
 These ads appear frequently and would not represent your recent web searches.
 Watch out for such ads, as they may indicate phone tapping.